 Pumpkin seeds and other squash or melon seeds can be extremely attractive for birds.
 Bake them or spread them out to dry completely, and then run them through a food processor to chop them up, which will make them easier for smaller birds to eat.

 Orioles, catbirds, and sometimes Cape May Warblers can be enticed to visit feeders offering jelly.
 Make sure to only offer very small quantities at once, because jelly gets extremely sticky; small birds can become mired in it.
 Also, jelly has much higher sugar concentrations than any natural food.
 It’s probably not unhealthful for adult birds to supplement their diets during severe food shortages associated with unseasonable cold spells in spring, or in small quantities during the rest of the year.
-Sometimes adult orioles and other birds visit jelly for a quick snack while searching out insect food for their young in summer; this won’t hurt them, but bring in the jelly if adults are bringing their young to it more than once a day.
-Growing fledglings need proteins far more than carbohydrates, and jelly is probably a very unhealthy meal for them.
+Sometimes adult orioles and other birds visit jelly for a quick snack while searching out insect food for their young in summer; this won’t hurt them.

 Some birds eat bread and other leftovers.
 Moldy or spoiled food may harm birds, and table scraps are far less likely to provide nourishment for native songbirds than for invasive starlings, pigeons, and House Sparrows, along with rats, mice, and raccoons.